ADHD/Autism Referrals and Treatment

 Referrals for Medication monitoring and Shared Care at the The Retreat in York (NHS)

-Once we have received this, we can make a shared care referral to The Retreat.
+Once we have received this, we can refer for a medication review at The Retreat.
 Depending on the source of your diagnosis, it is possible that The Retreat would not recognise this and would not agree to take over prescribing on the NHS.
-If all the necessary information is received by The Retreat, then they will sign a shared care agreement, and return this back to us.
+If all the necessary information is received by The Retreat, then they will sign a shared care agreement, and return this back to us for agreement.

 Children